MicrosoftLearning/mslearn-postgresql/Instructions/Labs/01-exercise-explore-azure-database-postgresql.md

     module: 'Explore PostgreSQL architecture'
 ---

 # Explore Azure Database for PostgreSQL

 In this exercise, you'll create an Azure Database for PostgreSQL flexible server and configure the backup retention period.

 ## Before you start

-> [!IMPORTANT]
-> You need your own Azure subscription to complete this exercise.
+You need your own Azure subscription to complete this exercise.
 If you don't have an Azure subscription, you can create an [Azure free trial](https://azure.microsoft.com/free).

 ### Create a Resource Group

-> [!NOTE]
-> You can use an existing resource group but creating a separate resource group will make it easier to delete everything after you have finished all the exercises.
->
-> In this exercise we will manually setup an Azure Database for PostgreSQL flexible server.
-> In later exercises we will use [Bicep](azure/azure-resource-manager/bicep/overview) to deploy our resources.

 1. In a web browser, navigate to the [Azure portal](https://portal.azure.com).
 Sign in using an Owner or Contributor account.
 2. Under Azure services, select **Resource Groups**, then select **+ Create**.